How to care for Your California King Snake

-The snake will require a few hides in the vivarium so that it can feel secure.
-By having 2 or 3 in different areas the vivarium the snake will be able to chose the one that is at the best temperature.
+The snake will require plenty of hides in the vivarium so that it can feel secure.
+By having several in different areas of the vivarium the snake will be able to choose the one that is at the best temperature.
 A humid hide is also recommended.
-These are hollow hides with a damp moss inside, snakes will often use these when they are shedding their skin.
+These are hollow hides with damp moss inside, snakes will often use these when they are shedding their skin.

 Plastic plants are also good to use, as these look very attractive in the vivarium as well as offering privacy.

 Feed your snake one defrosted mouse weekly.
 The mouse should be no bigger than the largest part of the snake.
 King snakes can eat mice their entire lives – starting off with pinkies as a hatchling and moving up in size as the animal grows.